MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 # Using resettable statistics and Leaderboards

-This tutorial provides a complete walk through of how to configure and manage statistics with versioning - which enables “resetting” of statistics - and by extension, leaderboards.
+This tutorial provides a complete walkthrough of how to configure and manage statistics with versioning - which enables “resetting” of statistics - and by extension, leaderboards.

 We'll focus on how to use the **Admin API** methods, with additional info on how to use the client and **Server API** methods to query the data - both for the current version as well as old ones.